 With these costs in mind, many businesses develop detailed disaster recovery plans that allow administrators to regain access to mission-critical applications after external forces, such as adverse weather events, have knocked them offline.
 While these strategies can prove useful, there are more effective means for maintaining connectivity.
 Disaster avoidance is the ideal solution.
 What's the difference between avoidance and recovery?

 Disaster recovery plans come into play after the fact, mitigating the impact of unexpected system interruptions.
 These programs normally center on two central variables: Recovery point objective and recovery time objective.
-RPO refers to the age of the files that must be recovered to, while RTO is the maximum length of time any given platform can remain out of commission, according to TechTarget.
+RPO refers to the age of the files that must be recovered to regain full system functionality, while RTO is the maximum length of time any given platform can remain out of commission, according to TechTarget.
 Organizations normally set out these requirements in service-level agreements with disaster recovery providers, which maintain offsite backups and offer system restoration services when on-premises servers fail.

 Enterprises with disaster avoidance programs in place do not have to worry about post-event mitigation, as they have the tools required to keep systems online no matter what.
 How?
 System resilience.
 For example, an organization with virtual machine-based workload might move critical files to offsite servers prior to an adverse weather event.
 Here, of course, the key is having easy-to-migrate, scalable systems that administrators can shuffle across data caches, internal and external.